ZeroSharp/zerosharp.github.com/source/_posts/2013-01-09-how-to-remove-the-trailing-zeros-of-precision-from-a-c-number-decimal.markdown

 This is because the `Decimal` type is designed for representing a number including its accuracy.

-However, it is quite tricky to find a good way of controlling this accuracy.
-For instance if I have `x = 123.45000`, how can I easily remove the trailing zeros so that `x.ToString()` outputs `123.45`.
-For a while it looked like I'd have to perform some [Jon Skeet wizardry](http://stackoverflow.com/a/4298787/1077279).
+It is tricky to find a good way of controlling this accuracy.
+If I have `x = 123.45000`, how can I easily remove the trailing zeros so that `x.ToString()` outputs `123.45`?

-It turns out you can use the following extension method to remove all the trailing zeros.
+For a while it looked like I'd have to perform some [Jon Skeet wizardry](http://stackoverflow.com/a/4298787/1077279), but there is a simpler solution.
+The following extension method will remove all the trailing zeros.

     public static class DecimalExtensions
     {